crseat/patient_feedback/README.md

 Record whatever the patient responds with

 Program ends with: “Thanks again!
-Here’s what we heard:”```
+Here’s what we heard:

+Prints Responses. ”```